 Pronunciation, real life vocabulary and the accent

 Natives speakers have the accent, they have the pronunciation, and the semantics of the language.
 This is a built-in system learned from early age through constant exposure, which in Spain is highly desirable for parents, as they believe that it will perhaps rub off on their children who they think will be drinking a cups of tea with their pinky finger sticking out before they know it.
 Having these skills however, are inherently useless unless a teacher knows how to transfer these skills to their students and also how to focus on inherent language specific problems for example, the ones that Spanish people have when it comes to the English accent and pronunciation.
 Furthermore, an accent is a double edged sword, it is great to have it but doesn’t a CD also have that and the Internet too.
-I used to live with a guy from Liverpool and even when toning down his accent I still needed a translator so now, somewhere out there, are a group of Scouse Spaniards, the benefits of which I will let you decide.
+My co-writer is from Yorkshire and even when toning down his accent I still need a translator so now, somewhere out there, are a group of Yorkshire Spaniards, the benefits of which I will let you, the reader, decide.

-Natives on the whole have a stronger vocabulary, especially with those torrid phrasal verbs that one only comes across when living in England, but on the other hand, the system of learning vocabulary can completely elude natives, whereas a non-native has been there done that and got the T- shirt.
+Natives on the whole have a stronger vocabulary, especially with those torrid and specific phrasal verbs that only pop up when living in England and more often than not are incredibly informal/useless, but on the other hand, the system of learning vocabulary can completely elude natives, whereas a non-native has been there done that and got the T- shirt.
 A well prepared and clued up ‘non-native’ is more than a match for any ‘native’ in the classroom but the Spaniards love a good conversation class where a natives fluidity can really make the difference.
 The benefits of such a class are cause for another post.

 For better or worse the academies want that prestige.
 “We have a native speaker” they cry from every Spanish techo.
 “Come to our language school we have natives” as if they are some Zoo animal worthy of letting your child see if they pay the ticket price.
 Parents love it too, “oh did you hear that Maria has a native teacher for her child?”
 NO I did not and I don’t really care.
 Prestige is everything in Spain and if you live by the sword you die by the sword.
 If it is what they want then it is what they get, but to overlook a more experienced teacher for the sake of prestige lowers the overall teaching efficiency of your school.
 The key to getting a job here as a non-native is to play the system.
 Around the start of the academic term the schools are desperate and also in January when the teachers decide that life in blighty is better than Spain, that is when prestige goes out of the window, and they will hire non-natives and rightly so because they may just get someone to step into the breach and make a real difference in their school as in Spain doing a good job and having the students like you counts for so much more than what passport you have.